Super Interacting Dark Sector: An Improvement on Self-Interacting Dark Matter via Scaling Relations of Galaxy Clusters: Halo Profiles

 as a function of viral radius and scale radius in the NFW profile.
-The relation between mass and concentration can be written with the form of
+The relation between mass and concentration can be written in the form of

-where Hubble parameter is given by $H=100h$ and the quantities of $a$ and $b$ vary in different studies.
-One of the most common forms of mass-concentration (M-c) relation is given by Macciò et al. \cite{Maccio:2008pcd} with $a=8.3$ and $b=-0.104$. \\
+where Hubble parameter is given by $H=100 \; h$ and the quantities of $a$ and $b$ vary in different studies.
+One of the most common forms of mass-concentration (M-c) relation in CDM model is given by $a=8.3$ and $b=-0.104$ according to Macciò et al. \cite{Maccio:2008pcd}. \\

-According to the definition of $r_s$, scale radius is the distance from the center of the halo at which the logarithmic slope of the density profile equates to $-2$, meaning that $\rho(x) \propto x^{-2}$.
+Regarding the definition of $r_s$, scale radius is the distance from the center of the halo at which the logarithmic slope of the density profile equates to $-2$, meaning that $\rho(x) \propto x^{-2}$.
 We may use this definition to obtain a concentration parameter for the profile of Eq.~(\ref{density_profile}).
 Considering our density profile of $\rho(x)$, we can obtain $x_s$ (dimensionless radius where results in $\rho(x_s) \propto x^{-2}$) via calculating logarithmic derivative of density profile as

-The bulk of cluster mass is accumulated in its central region.
-Due to the fact that the SIDM density profile merely affects this inner region, not the distant radii where is related to $r_{200}$, we assume that virial radius does not see a dramatic change in SIDM halos compared with CDM halos.
-Therefore, considering Eq.~(\ref{concentration}), it is possible to find concentration parameter in our new profile as a function of concentration of NFW profile ($c_{NFW}$) and $x_s$ of the previous equation via
+As it was clarified at the end of the previous subsection, virialization is not affected by DM interactions in the SIDM model, and physical parameters, such as virial radius, are the same in SIDM and CDM halos at that time.
+Whereas, density profile in the SIDM model evolves with time, and consequently, $r_{200}$ gradually changes.
+The concentration parameter which is used in this study is $c=c_{vir}=\frac{r_{vir}}{r_s}$.
+Considering Eq.~(\ref{concentration}), it is possible to find the concentration parameter in our new profile as a function of the concentration of NFW profile ($c_{NFW}$) and $x_s$ of the previous equation via

 and hence